 Wow… guess there is something to this frenzy after all, eh?

-How to Quit Cable – A step by step guide for cord-cutters
+How to Quit Cable – A step-by-step guide for cord-cutters

 But there are many choices in streaming services, not to mention deciding what hardware you need.
-To some, these choices can seem overwhelming.
-Especially to those of us who aren’t as tech-savvy as others.
+To some, these choices can seem overwhelming, especially to those of us who aren’t as tech-savvy as others.
 No worries!

-To help, we’ve compiled an easy and straightforward step-by-step plan to cut cable fearlessly.
+To help, we’ve compiled an easy step-by-step plan to cut cable fearlessly.
 We’ll show you what hardware you need to get started and dive into options for different streaming services available.
 We’ve even included at-a-glance charts and resource links to help you decide which options are best for you.

 Let’s get started.